julweng/react-django-blog/README.md

 ## How to start the app
 - clone the git repo
 - in the terminal, navigate to the project directory and start the virtual environment by `python3 -m venv env`, then `source env/bin/activate`
-- go into the `/blog` directory and `python manage.py runserver`
+- go into the `/blog` directory and `python manage.py runserver` to start the server.
-- start the server by `python manage.py runserver`
 - open another terminal and navigate to the `/frontend` directory and `yarn install`
 - start the app by `yarn start`
 - the app can be accessed from `localhost:3000`